-5.B.1 For Emission Points AA-001 and AA-002, the permittee shall demonstrate initial compliance with the emission limitations in Condition 3.B.3 by stack testing and establishing operating limits.
-Stack testing must be performed in accordance with the requirements in 40 CFR 63.7520 and Table 5 of Subpart DDDDD by July 29, 2017, and submittal of the test report no later than sixty days after the testing is complete.
-Subsequent tests will be conducted annually but no later than 13 months after the previous performance test.
-The operating limits must be established during performance test(s).
+5.B.1.
+For Emission Point AA-001, the permittee shall demonstrate initial compliance with the PM, CO, HCl and Hg limitations in Table 2 of 40 CFR Subpart DDDDD by stack testing and establishing operating limits.
+Stack testing must be performed in accordance with the requirements in 40 CFR 63.7520 and Table 5 of Subpart DDDDD by July 29, 2016, and submittal of the test report no later than sixty days after the testing is complete.